 Medicare Rights continues to urge lawmakers to modernize these policies to better reflect beneficiary financial realities, and to incorporate reforms made elsewhere in the health care system.
 This includes eliminating the asset limits for Medicare low-income assistance programs; allowing more people to access the benefits; aligning eligibility thresholds across programs; as well as integrating and simplifying administrative functions.

 Learn more by reading Medicare Rights’ fact sheet.

-Improving Access to Care for People with Medicare and Medicaid
+Improve Access to Care for People with Medicare and Medicaid

 There are currently more than 12 million Americans enrolled in both Medicare and Medicaid.
 These individuals, called dual-eligibles, experience high rates of chronic illness and represent a disproportionate share of national health care spending.
 As such, the federal government and states frequently consider and implement programs aimed at improving health care for dual-eligibles while reducing the costs associated with that care.

 Medicare Rights devotes significant energy to monitoring programs intended to serve people with Medicare and Medicaid.
 Nationally, we work in partnership to amplify the voices of dual-eligibles and help ensure that new programs work for this population.
 In New York, we lead the Coalition to Protect the Rights of New York’s Dually Eligible and engage regularly with state government and other stakeholders to shape and implement new programs, such as those intended to integrate coverage and care across Medicare and Medicaid.